 I would like to call upon my colleagues here!
 Let’s not release schlumpy or not thought through code from our code factories!
 Maintaining it later, only because it earns money, sooner or later will make you drop everything and go live on a lonely island.
 And there’s no internet connection there, trust me.
 The call is over.

 Challenges that keep me awake at night:

 - How to develop yourself constantly but not fall into narcissism.
 Try out new solutions, keep yourself updated, don’t waste your time on stagnation.
 It’s true that a revolution is probably not coming.
 But evolution is alright too!

 - Change your attitude towards coding based on a theory, stating that to have a good business you have to be first to the market.
 You don’t have to, there really was a world before startups – a solid and honest work with good marketing is still the key.

 - Blockchain – to come up with a technology that can be used in a blockchain while still being stable.
 We’re dealing with a new, not necessarily well-used solution.
 We need to think it through.

 10. What trends can we expect in 2018?

 Aforementioned functional programming.

-The serverless phenomenon - which means leaving behind the classic understanding of server as a box, which contains all of our stuff and waste.
-The serverless phenomenon is focusing on small services which help us build a powerful monster!
+The serverless phenomenon – which means leaving behind the classic understanding of the server as a box, which contains all of our stuff and waste.
+The serverless phenomenon is focusing on small services that help us build a powerful monster!
 It’ll be thrillin’!

 11. What to focus on in 2018?